 - Comes with a mattress.

 - The mattress is too soft to be considered a safe sleep surface.

 Best Convertible Mini Crib

-This crib can be converted from a mini crib to a daybed, to a twin-sized bed with a headboard and/or tailboard.
-It also comes in five different colors to adapt to any room design.
+We love that you can convert this mini crib to a daybed or a twin-sized bed with a headboard and optional footboard.
+It also comes in five colors to adapt to any room design.

-It has three different mattress positions, allowing you to change the height of the mattress depending on what is more comfortable for you and safest for baby.
+It has three mattress positions, allowing you to change the mattress height depending on what is more comfortable for you and safest for your baby.
 It also includes a 1-inch mattress pad.